bottomline-sabotage/cpp_apple_ai_wrapper/README.md

 Compiling is pretty simple.
 For reference, I used Apple clang++ (with C++20) and swiftc.
 Just ensure you follow this order:
   1. Compile runFunction.cpp
-  2. Compile src.swift (link to the compled runFunction) using swiftc
+  2. Compile src.swift (link to the compiled runFunction) using swiftc
   3. Compile code that uses the wrapper (e.g., test.cpp), linking to the compiled src.swift